adtork/Jeremy-Azure-lab/generate-null-static-routes-script/readme.md

-# This script will generate /32 static null routes equal to the value specified in num_hosts times the difference between the variables start_third and end_third and write them to a file.
+# This script will generate /32 static null routes equal to the value specified in num_hosts times the difference between the variables start_third and end_third and write the static routes to a file.
 The start_second and end_second can be modified for large scale route generation.

 <pre lang="...">
 #Number for the starting 1st octet